Shaienn/http_server/Readme.md

 #### How to use

 Go to the `http_server` folder and do `make run`.
-When application is compiled and started the functionality can be used by API:
+When application is compiled and started the `http_server` can be tested using the following  API:

 `http_server_test_stand_app:run_load(<X>, <Y>).`